MCCTeam/MCCTeam.github.io/source/guide/installation.md

 Finally, we can install MCC.

-**⚠️ IMPORTANT: If you have a 32 ARM processor, you need to build the MCC yourself, take a look at the [Buidling From Source](#building-from-the-source-code) section.
+> **⚠️ IMPORTANT: If you have a 32 ARM processor, you need to build the MCC yourself, take a look at the [Building From Source](#building-from-the-source-code) section.
 Also make sure to be using the appropriate `-r` parameter value for your architecture.**

 Let's make a folder where the MCC will be stored with the following command: